pnp/sp-dev-fx-controls-react/docs/documentation/docs/controls/ListItemAttachments.md

                      disabled={false} />
 ```

-- If You want to use `ListItemAttachments` controls with new form You have to use React.createRef.
+- If you want to use `ListItemAttachments` controls with new form you have to use React.createRef.

 Following example will add selected attachments to list item with id = 1